JudyHamwi/RiskProject/README.md

 Achieved by November 9, 2020
 - GUI-based version of the RISK game
 	- Add View and Control of MVC
-- JUnit tests for the game's model
+- JUnit tests for the game's risk.model
 - Fix errors from Milestone 1 and update UML and sequence diagrams

 MILESTONE 3